Table of Contents

 Just like natural teeth, dentures can form plaque and bacteria.
-Because they can contribute to foul smelling breath and discoloration, you must clean false teeth daily.
+Because they can contribute to foul-smelling breath and discoloration, you must clean false teeth daily.

 When brushing, avoid using the same old toothbrush you used to use for natural teeth.
 Chances are the bristles are too hard and that can scratch dentures.

 Use either a moist soft-bristled brush or an actual denture toothbrush.
-The design of a denture brush is different to a regular toothbrush.
+The design of a denture brush is different from a regular toothbrush.
 It may look more like a tool than a brush and that is a good thing.
 Denture brushes are meant to clean all parts of a denture.

 For more information on denture brush options, click here.

 Do not use regular toothpaste when brushing false teeth.
 It is too abrasive and may scratch or otherwise damage the denture.

 There are denture cleaners and gels specially formulated for use on false teeth.
 For more information on denture toothpaste and cleanser options, click here.

 There are products that you have at home that can do a good job at cleaning your false teeth, which you can use if you run out of the proper cleansers and pastes.